 Some plans offer only preventive coverage

-Cigna is a large insurance company with Medicare Advantage offerings in 18 states and the District of Columbia.
-While its network coverage could be larger, it offers a wide variety of dental plans in the states it serves.
+Cigna is a large insurance company with Medicare Advantage offerings in 26 states and Washington, D.C.
+While its network coverage could be more extensive, it offers a wide variety of dental plans in the states it serves.

 The dental plan options were not uniform across plans, so it’s important to read the coverage details carefully.
 For example, the HealthSpring True Choice (PPO) plan had a $0 premium with a dental allowance of $1,500 for preventive and comprehensive care.
-However, the Cigna HealthSpring Advantage (HMO) has a $0 premium, but only offers coverage for preventive services, such as cleanings and X-rays with no comprehensive dental coverage, such as fillings or dentures.
-Another plan called the HealthSpring Primary (HMO) offered a $23.70 premium and included a $750 dental benefit for preventive and comprehensive care.
+The Cigna Preferred Medicare (HMO) has a $0 premium and offers $2,000 in yearly dental benefits.
+Another difference between the two is, of course, the medical coverage (HMO vs. PPO).

 Cigna’s variety of plans is helpful for choice.
 However, it can extend the time needed to research and compare plans while considering how much dental coverage you need.